worldline-spain/flutter_votlin_app/flutter_votlin_app/README.md

-# Stream builder branch (multiple packages)
+# Single package
-In this branch, the domain and data packages are equivalent to other branches implemented with multiple packages architecture, and they are not affected by scoped model implementation.
+In this branch, we have app, domain and data but we have one single flutter package.
-In the app package, we have used the [stream builder](https://www.youtube.com/watch?v=MkKEWHfy99Y), in combination with [rxdart behavior subjects](https://pub.dartlang.org/packages/rxdart)
+We have used the [stream builder](https://www.youtube.com/watch?v=MkKEWHfy99Y), in combination with [rxdart behavior subjects](https://pub.dartlang.org/packages/rxdart)

 With this combination, we can implement some kind of MVVM pattern.